rajalsrivastava/scm2.0/README.md

 # scm2.0
-It is a smart contact manager
+It is a smart contact manager using springboot ,spring framework, javascript, tailwind css , flowbite